realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

-The **Validation** scenario takes place if and only if both the sender and the recipient are registered on PEPPOL SMP/SML; in such a case, the NSO validates the order but the transmission occurs over the PEPPOL network.
+The **Validation** scenario takes place if and only if both the sender and the recipient are registered on PEPPOL SMP/SML; in such a case, the NSO validates the order but the transmission occurs entirely over the PEPPOL network.

 This scenario assumes that the Public Administration makes use of a Service Provider which is at the same time **Certified Peppol Access Point** and